nikasimovich/rutgers_s19/_projects/fictional-interface.md

 - Working in small teams, create a fictional interface using the arduino as a controller.
 - Create a short, thematic video introducing the interface.
 House both on a fake promotional website inviting you to try the service.

-### Deadlines

-Due May 10th.
-Check agenda for increments.

 ---